deduce-dev/dac-man/docs/plugins/json/index.md

 ## Key concepts

-The following differences are compared through this plugin:
+The following differences are compared through this plug-in:

 - If both keys are present at the same levels in the JSON, values between these keys are compared for differences.